jeru7/surveyform-fcc/README.md

-# SurveyForm - This is just my project on freeCodeCamp.
+# SurveyForm - This is my project on freeCodeCamp.

 ## [Visit site](https://jeru7.github.io/surveyform/)